-Sometimes it’s the simplest gestures that have the greatest impacts.
+Sometimes it’s the simplest gestures that have the greatest impact.
 The Shoebox Campaign is one such example.
 If you are unfamiliar with the campaign, it’s a very simple concept.
-Fill a shoe box with age and gender appropriate gifts, write a note to the student to let them know you care and encourage them to continue in school, include five dollars for shipping, and drop off at a collection point.
+Fill a shoe box with age and gender-appropriate gifts, write a note to the student to let them know you care and encourage them to continue in school, include five dollars for shipping, and drop it off at a collection point.
 Or, you can order pre-filled shoeboxes online.
 It’s that easy.
 And so effective.
 Schools in the program see an immediate drop in absenteeism and an increase in enrollment.

 The Shoebox campaign is the first step in building relationships between Indigenous students in remote communities with their peers in the south, and creating excitement in these students about school.

 I Love First Peoples (ILFP), a majority Indigenous registered charity founded in 2014, began the campaigns as a means of showing support for Indigenous students to stay in school, and to show students that people outside their communities care about them, and their futures.
 The initiative is not to be confused with similar ones that support the homeless or people in developing countries.
 I Love First Peoples’ Shoebox Campaign is specifically intended to support education and is run year-round.
 While there is an extra boost to promote the initiative in November and December, the boxes are distributed in the spring during school celebrations events.